what3words/w3w-android-ocr-components/README.md

     }

     override fun onCreate(savedInstanceState: Bundle?) {
-        val mlKitLibrary = TextRecognition.getClient(TextRecognizerOptions.DEFAULT_OPTIONS)
+        //This example uses Latin MLKit library, check MLKit documentation of how to instanciate other libraries like Korean, Japanese, Devanagari or Chinese. val mlKitLibrary = TextRecognition.getClient(TextRecognizerOptions.DEFAULT_OPTIONS)

         //Options to filter the OCR scanning or like this example providing current location for more accurate results/distances to three word addresses.